caprica/vlcj/README.md

 Other high-level vlcj components may also provide their own asynchronous task executor, it is not limited to the media player.

-An added caveat for vlcj-4 is that when you implement event handling you must be sure to execute quickly, and to not block the native thread with any long-running operation.
+An added caveat for vlcj-4 and later is that when you implement event handling you must be sure to execute quickly, and to not block the native thread with any long-running operation.

 Your event handler implementations must *not* throw an `Exception`, failure of your event handlers to catch and handle any thrown exception may prevent other listeners from being notified of the event.